 Captain Andy Balbirnie sparkles as Ireland beat SA for the first time in a famous ODI triumph

-Ireland opener and captain Andy Balbirnie sparkled with his seventh ODI century as they stunned SA by 43 runs in the second match at Malahide Cricket Ground in Dublin on Tuesday.
+Ireland opener and captain Andy Balbirnie sparkled with his seventh ODI century as his team stunned SA by 43 runs in the second match at Malahide Cricket Ground in Dublin on Tuesday.

-The first Test at the same venue on Sunday was rained out and this result means the home side have taken a 1-0 lead in this three-match ODI series that concludes on Friday.
+The first Test at the same venue on Sunday was rained out and this result means the home side have taken a 1-0 lead in the three-match ODI series that concludes on Friday.

 Temba Bavuma won the toss and chose to bowl‚ but the visitors were outdone by the batting efforts of centurion Balbirnie and major contributors Harry Tector (79) and George Dockrell (45) as Ireland ended on 290/5.